Kuadrant/authorino/docs/architecture.md

 Among the multiple replicas of an instance, Authorino elects one replica to be leader.
 The leader is responsible for updating the status of reconciled `AuthConfig`s.
 If the leader eventually becomes unavailable, the instance will automatically elect another replica take its place as the new leader.

 The status of an `AuthConfig` tells whether the resource is "ready" (i.e. indexed).
-It also includes summary information regarding the numbers of identity configs, metadata configs, authorization configs and response configs within the spec, as well as whether [Festival Wristband](./features.md#festival-wristband-tokens-responsewristband) tokens are being issued by the Authorino instance as by spec.
+It also includes summary information regarding the numbers of authentication configs, metadata configs, authorization configs and response configs within the spec, as well as whether [Festival Wristband](./features.md#festival-wristband-tokens-responsesuccessheadersdynamicmetadatawristband) tokens are being issued by the Authorino instance as by spec.

-Apart from watching events related to `AuthConfig` custom resources, Authorino also watches events related to Kubernetes `Secret`s, as part of Authorino's [API key authentication](./features.md#api-key-identityapikey) feature. `Secret` resources that store API keys are linked to their corresponding `AuthConfig`s in the index.
+Apart from watching events related to `AuthConfig` custom resources, Authorino also watches events related to Kubernetes `Secret`s, as part of Authorino's [API key authentication](./features.md#api-key-authenticationapikey) feature. `Secret` resources that store API keys are linked to their corresponding `AuthConfig`s in the index.
 Whenever the Authorino instance detects a change in the set of API key `Secret`s linked to an `AuthConfig`s, the instance reconciles the index.

 Authorino only watches events related to `Secret`s whose `metadata.labels` match the label selector `--secret-label-selector` of the Authorino instance.
 The default values of the label selector for Kubernetes `Secret`s representing Authorino API keys is `authorino.kuadrant.io/managed-by=authorino`.